oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 For efficiency, it is recommended that DRCP connections should be used in conjunction with python-oracledb's local :ref:`connection pool <connpooling>`.
-Using DRCP with standalone connections is not as efficient as using it in conjunction with a python-oracledb connection pool, but does allow the database to reuse database server processes which can provide a performance benefit.
+However, although using DRCP with standalone connections is not as efficient it does allow the database to reuse database server processes which can provide a performance benefit for applications that cannot use a local connection pool.

 Although applications can choose whether or not to use pooled connections at runtime, care must be taken to configure the database appropriately for the